bsyy6/NatCpp/readme.md

-A c++ class to communicate with NatNet server, this class supports all the standard functionalaties in the SampleClient.cpp provided by OptiTrack.

-the class abstraction is easy to include in existing code as a seperate object.
+## NatNet C++ Client class

+This C++ class, `NatNetClient`, facilitates communication with the NatNet server and supports standard functionalities as seen in OptiTrack's SampleClient.cpp.

+It allows you to create custom "DataHandler" making the communication faster and allowing you to read unlabled markers detected by the OptiTrack.

+This lilbrary is used in my other project 'NatRos' found here.

+### Linux

+To compile and run the program on Linux:

-[0] navigate to the folder /NatCpp
+1. Navigate to the `/NatCpp` folder.

-[0] to run correcly you need to have the build-essential tools
+2. Ensure you have the necessary build tools:
+    ```bash
     sudo apt-get install build-essential
+    ```

-[0] you also need to add the library file in the system paths, run the following:
+3. Add the library file to the system paths:
+    ```bash
     sudo cp lib/libNatNet.so /lib

-[2] build the program
+    ```
+4. Build the program:
+    ```bash
-    - make clean
+    make clean
-    - make -f makefile
+    make -f makefile
+    ```

-[3] move to build folder
+5. Move to the build folder:
+    ```bash
     cd build

-[4] run the program
+    ```
+6. Run the program:
+    ```bash
     ./SampleClient
+    ```

+### Windows build
+~ To do
+Instructions for building and running the program on Windows are not provided in this README.
+Please refer to the appropriate build and run steps for your development environment. it should not be that hard to mimick this repo and create a new one for

+### Usage Example

-check src/main.cpp for a simple example on how to use this class.
+For a simple usage example of this class, refer to [src/main.cpp](src/main.cpp).

-To do:

-- Winodws-compatible version.